Scala Notes

 Notice that, in the above code

-You can access private properites of the Companion Object for its class:
+You can access private properties of the Companion Object from its class also:

 case class Dummy(name: String, age: Int){